-With more than 50 years of history in producing riding mowers, John Deere has introduced hundreds of models that have played a significant role in the evolution of our lawn and garden equipment today.
+With a long line of history in producing riding mowers, John Deere has introduced hundreds of models that have played a significant role in the evolution of our lawn and garden equipment today.
 When looking at a John Deere riding mower, many questions arise like – What year was it produced?
 How did the technology evolve?
 Is there a larger model available?
 Which one is right for me?

 It would certainly be difficult to address all of these questions for every riding mower model that has ever existed.
 However, we wanted to put together this series to help you get a better understanding of the history behind John Deere riding mowers.